scroll-tech/scroll/coordinator/README.md

 # Coordinator

-This repo contains the Scroll Coordinator module.
+This directory contains the Scroll Coordinator module.

 ## Prerequisites